** updated 9/2820

-If you want to ensure that your business is left in the right hands, it’s a good idea to ask yourself a few questions first.
 These questions will not only help you to determine what to do next, but gives you more of a chance to impact the future of the business that you are departing.

-How Will it Impact the Business?
+How Will It Impact the Business?

 Given the significant amount of work that goes into building a business, it makes sense that you should ask how its sale is going to impact the future of that business.
 Before closing, ensure the employee to whom you are selling understands the operations of the business and has a solid plan moving forward.
 How your business fares after you leave can still impact your reputation, so make sure that you leave the business in good hands.
+If your business is currently thriving or surviving based solely on your involvement, you may need to reorganize and adjust your business model first.

 What Does the Transition Look Like?